 Learn more about what our students ask about this course

 How long does the course take to complete?

-With the observer report, statutory declaration and other paperwork, the total time for the course is typically a couple of hours more.
+With the Observer Report and other forms that may need to be completed, the total time for the course is typically a couple of hours more.

 However, everyone learns at a different pace.
 As this is a refresher course, it's likely you'll already be familiar with much of the course content.

 Some AIFS students enrol, complete the course, and receive their Statement of Attainment all on the same day.